 Webix and Backbone can be cross-integrated on multiple levels:

-To integrate Backbone framework into your webpage your should include links to it into the document head.
+To integrate Backbone framework into your webpage you should include links to it into the document head.
 Be attentive to specify the right relative paths to the places where the files are stored on your machine.
-The important point - library need to be included BEFORE webix.js:
+The important point - library need to be included before the webix.js file:

 <script type="text/javascript"